Crochet: Origins

+Notwithstanding the categorical assertion of a purely British origin, there is solid evidence of a connection between French tambour embroidery, french passementerie and crochet.
+A form of hook known as crochet was used to create 'chains in the air' as part of passementerie back in the 17th century.
+This is confirmed by a patent issued to the passementiers by Louis XIV in 1653, and there are earlier decorative examples of this technique.
+The patent lists various items, including "thread for embroidery, enhanced and embellished as done with a needle, on thimbles, on the fingers, on a crochet, and on a bobbin."
+Similarly, chain stitch appears in Queen Elizabeth I's wardrobe accounts, starting in 1558, with further references to garments bordered with 'cheyne lace' in other inventories.
+One example from 1588 describes "a long cloak of murry velvet, with a border of small cheyne lace of Venice silver."
+While the exact design of the 1653 crochet is unclear, a 1723 French dictionary by Jacques Savary des Brûlons describes a crochet as a small iron instrument, three or four inches long, with a pointed, curved end and a wooden handle, used by passementiers for tasks like creating hat seams and attaching flowers to mesh.
+It is most likely that the hook used in crochet came from the ones used by the French pessamenterie industry.

-Notwithstanding the categorical assertion of a purely British origin, there is solid evidence of a connection between French tambour embroidery and crochet.
-French tambour embroidery was illustrated in detail in 1763 in Diderot's Encyclopedia.
+French tambour embroidery and the crochet needle used for it was illustrated in detail in 1763 in Diderot's Encyclopedia.
 The tip of the needle shown there is indistinguishable from that of a present-day inline crochet hook and the chain stitch separated from a cloth support is a fundamental element of the latter technique.
 The 1823 Penélopé instructions unequivocally state that the tambour tool was used for crochet and the first of the 1840s instruction books uses the terms tambour and crochet as synonyms.
 This equivalence is retained in the 4th edition of that work, 1847.

 The strong taper of the shepherd's hook eases the production of slip-stitch crochet but is less amenable to stitches that require multiple loops on the hook at the same time.
 Early yarn hooks were also continuously tapered but gradually enough to accommodate multiple loops.
 The design with a cylindrical shaft that is commonplace today was largely reserved for tambour-style steel needles.
 Both types gradually merged into the modern form that appeared toward the end of the 19th century, including both tapered and cylindrical segments, and the continuously tapered bone hook remained in industrial production until World War II.